mrgardner/pipeline-handyman/README.md

 __getPackageName__

 This functions allows you to obtain the package name.
-You can get feedback from the gulp process on your terminal through personalized messages.
+This can be useful, for example, during minification processes when you need to name the build packages.
 ```javascript
 var gulp = require('gulp');
 var handyman = require('pipeline-handyman');